Skip to main content

 • removal of risk of reintroduction at herd, regional and country-wide levels

-If notifiable disease is suspected, contact the DAERA Helpline on 0300 200 7840 or your local DAERA Direct Regional Office.
+If notifiable disease is suspected, contact DAERA on 0300 200 7840 or your local DAERA Direct Regional Office.
 Failure to do so is an offence.

 Pre-movement testing